DERO Payload Proofs

 Privacy Requirement:

-Same amount for ALL k (0 through 15)Result: Cannot identify sender by commitment inspection
+Result: Cannot identify sender by commitment inspection

-Privacy blockchains make a fundamental choice:
+Privacy blockchains make different trade-offs:

 | Approach | Benefits | Trade-offs | Used By |